ikuo/kumihama/README.md

 ## A bridge from MongoDB to Google Spreadsheet by scala
 ## Features
 * OAuth support as well as email/password auth
-* Incremental (delta) update of rows between executions
+* Incremental (delta) update of rows over multiple executions

 ## Build Dependency
 * Download gdata-*.jar of [gdata-java-client](http://code.google.com/p/gdata-java-client/downloads/list) into lib/ directory